alexander-mathieu/brownfield-of-dreams/README.md

 $ rake db:migrate
 $ rake db:seed
 ```
-IF VIDEOS NOT LOADING DUE TO MISSING POSITIONS:
-Run from command line:
-`rake videos:set_position_if_missing`

 Additionally, you'll need:
  * An API key with YouTube and have it defined within `ENV['YOUTUBE_API_KEY']`